iuliana11/F1-Engineering-Learning-Path/README.md

 ### ⚠️ Disclaimer

 This project is:
-- A **personal roadmap**, not official guidance for F1 careers.
+- ✅ A **personal roadmap** – not official or guaranteed guidance for F1 careers.
-- Free to use, fork, or adapt if you think it’s helpful.
+- ✅ Free to use, fork, or adapt if it’s helpful for you.
-- Continuously **updated and improved** as I progress in my F1 engineering journey.
+- ⚠️ Continuously **updated and modified** as I learn more about motorsport engineering.

+---